 An SAP IDoc consists of three parts:

 - Control Record contains administrative information such as the IDoc type, message type, current status, sender and receiver.

 - Data Record contains all the IDoc data, which is stored in groups called segments.
 Each IDoc may contain standard segments and custom segments.

 - Status Record provides information about the various stages the IDoc has passed through.

 Types of IDocs

 IDocs can be triggered in the SAP system or in the EDI subsystem.
 An IDoc coming into an SAP system is called an Inbound IDoc, while an IDoc going out of a system is called an Outbound IDoc.
 An Outbound IDoc is triggered through document message control to the EDI subsystem.
 EDI then converts the IDoc data into XML or an equivalent format and sends the data to the outside system via the internet.
 For Inbound IDocs, EDI converts the outside system data and the IDoc is created in SAP.
 An application document is then posted in the SAP system after it processes the IDoc.

 IDoc types define different categories of data, such as purchase orders or invoices, which may then be broken down into more specific categories called message types.
 Greater specificity means that an IDoc type is capable of storing only the data required for a particular transaction, which increases efficiency and decreases resource demands.

 After a user performs an SAP transaction, one or more IDocs are generated in the sending database and passed to the ALE communication layer.
 The communication layer performs a Remote Function Call (RFC), using the port definition and RFC destination specified by the customer model.
-The IDoc is transmitted to the receiver, which may be an R/3, R/2, or some external system.
+The IDoc is transmitted to the receiver, which may be an S/4HANA, R/3, or other external system.